cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>What's Aragon? </summary>
-Aragon is an application for creating decentralized, autonomous and soverign organizations backed by code rather than by centralized, national law.
+Aragon is an application for creating decentralized, autonomous and sovereign organizations backed by code rather than by centralized, national law.
 The distributed code is the law, where participating users have a say and an incentive for participating in the application/protocol.
 One may create global, bureaucracy-free organizations, communities, collectives, and communities with the help of Aragon.
 </details>

 <details>